opulencephp/docs/database-basics.md

 ```

 <h4 id="slave-server-selection-strategies">Slave Server Selection Strategies</h4>
 In most master-slave setups, you select a slave to connect by picking a random slave.
-However, you can create your own strategy to pick slaves by implementing `Opulence\Databases\ConnectionPools\Strategies\ServerSelection\IServerSelectionStrategy`.
+However, you can create your own strategy to pick slaves by implementing `IServerSelectionStrategy`.
 Then, pass it into the `MasterSlaveConnectionPool` constructor:

 ```php
 $connectionPool = new MasterSlaveConnectionPool(